Client Login

 • 3% Educational services

-This annual week to honor nurses has been celebrated for over 40 years.
-It even ends on the day that Florence Nightingale was born!
+National Nurses Week is May 6 to May 12, observed annually for over 40 years to honor nurses.
+It ends on the day that Florence Nightingale was born!

-National nurses week was established to acknowledge the challenging job of being a nurse and to show appreciation for all their hard work.
-Learn more about this year’s theme and events here.
+National Nurses Week was established to acknowledge the challenging job of being a nurse and to show appreciation for all their hard work.
+Learn more here.

 12. Many nurses are employed through a staffing agency.